 - The Standard plan is free of cost

-- Trello Gold: $5 per month, or $45 per year, provides access to additional features, e.g. 3 power-ups per board, customized backgrounds, premium stickers, 250 MB attachments and saved searches.
+- Gold: $5 per month, or $45 per year, provides access to additional features, e.g. three power-ups/ board, saved searches, top-quality stickers, custom-made backgrounds, and up to 250 MB attachments.

 - Business Class: $9.99 per user/month (if paid annually), all Trello Gold features plus various business-oriented features.
-Business Class users can add an unlimited number of Power-Ups to boards as well.
+Subscription users are allowed an unlimited number of power-ups to the boards.

-- Enterprise plan costs are tiered and differ according to the number of users.
-Businesses with more extensive needs can opt for Trello’s Enterprise plan, which offers features designed for large companies coordinating projects with multiple teams.
+- Enterprise: costs are tiered and differ according to the number of users.
+Businesses that have broad requirements are recommended to opt for Trello’s Enterprise plan.
+This plan features that are designed for large companies, which have to collaborate with multiple teams on large-scale projects.